-Amount to be Title of each class of registered (1) Proposed maximum aggregate (2) offering price (1) Amount of registration fee (2) offering price (1) Sandard Sandard
+Amount to be Title of each class of registered (1) Proposed maximum aggregate securities to be registered (2) offering price (1) Amount of registration fee Common shares, par value \$0.01 per share(2)(3) 32,200,000 \$281,025,500 \$30,070

-- Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(c) under the Securities Act of 1933, based on \$35.51, which is based on the average of the high and low sales prices of the Registrant's American depositary shares, as reported by the New York Stock Exchange on January 26, 2007.
+Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(c) under the Securities Act of 1933, based on \$34.91, which is based on the average of the high (1)and low sales prices of the Registrant's American depositary shares, as reported by the New York Stock Exchange on January 17, 2007.

-Includes common shares represented by American depositary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their - 2) Includes common shares represented by American depositary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public, and also includes common shares represented by American depositary shares that may be purchased by the underwriters pursuant to an over-allotment option.
-These common shares are not being registered for the purpose of sales outside the United States. - (3) American depositary shares issuable upon deposit of the common shares registered hereby have been registered under a separate registration statement on Form F-6 (Registration No.333-136862).
-Each American depositary share represents four common shares.
+Includes common shares represented by American depositary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their (2)distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public, and also includes common shares represented by American depositary shares that may be purchased by the underwriters pursuant to an over-allotment option.
+These common shares are not being registered for the purpose of sales outside the United States

+American depositary shares issuable upon deposit of the common shares registered hereby have been registered under a separate registration statement on Form F-6 (Registration No.333-136862).
+Each (3)American depositary share represents four common shares.